brefaltsimon/TNCG15-RayTracer/README.md

-A Monte Carlo raytracer developed in C++ in the course TNCG15 - "Advanced global illumination and rendering" at Linköping University
+A Monte Carlo raytracer developed in C++ in the course TNCG15 - "Advanced global illumination and rendering" at Linköping University.
 The project is a cooperation between Simon Brefält and Jonas Bertilson, at the time students at LiU.